krisk0/ek_fixes_and_tweaks/readme.md

 ## Note to Elder Kings team

 I attempted to file a bug-report at [reddit](https://www.reddit.com/r/ElderKings/).
 The post was immediately deleted, in a fraction of a second.
-This could not be human, this was definitely a robot.
+Could not be human, this was definitely a robot.

 I do not know why your robot killed my post.
 Was it 'bugreport', my forum alias, or my IP address.
 I do not know where to file bugreports, or exchange opinion, or suggest improvements.
 If you want me to cooperate, tell me how.
 File bugreport here at github.